There are often three pieces of information about pages displayed in search results to searchers in response to a search:

 How important are snippets to the search process?
 The authors of the patent tell us that:

-Choosing the right text to use to describe a page can be essential to how well the search engine delivers results.
+Choosing the right text to describe a page can be essential to how well the search engine delivers results.
 One issue involved in the selection of text in a snippet is the size of the snippet itself.

-Summaries that provide too much information can consume output (e.g., display) resources and can overwhelm a user with extraneous information, which can slow down the user’s search.
+Summaries that provide too much information can consume output (e.g., display) resources and overwhelm a user with extraneous information, which can slow down the user’s search.